jubairskv/invoice-web/README.md

 ## Support

-For support or questions, please contact the development team or create an issue in the repository.
+For support or questions, please open an issue in the repository.

+---

+**Note**: This application is designed for demonstration purposes and includes comprehensive validation, error handling, and user experience features as requested in the requirements.